AI Knowledge & LogicAI Analytics & Insights

 Customer satisfactionHow the customer felt after receiving adviceVery satisfied, Neutral, Not satisfied

-Monitor how your team and bot perform — without manual QA.
+Monitor how the bot performs — without manual QA.

 Field nameWhat to trackExample values